 Natural alternatives to Klonopin can be highly effective in addressing symptoms of anxiety.
-Though physicians seem largely unaware of the fact, anxiety may be treated without the use of drugs.3 In fact, antidepressants and benzodiazepines do not cure or fix anxiety, but they may cover symptoms up while the drug is in the body system.
+Though physicians seem largely unaware of the fact, anxiety may be successfully treated without the use of drugs.3 In fact, antidepressants and benzodiazepines do not cure or fix anxiety, but they may cover symptoms up while the drug is active in the body system.
 However, when you decide to stop taking these drugs, all the problems you previously had will become present again.
-Many therapeutic aids exist to soften Klonopin withdrawal such as talk therapy, lifestyle adjustments, vitamin therapy, healing activities like acupuncture; massage, and others.
+Many therapeutic aids exist to soften Klonopin withdrawal such as talk therapy, lifestyle adjustments, vitamin and supplement therapy, healing activities like acupuncture; massage, art therapy, Qi Gong, Equine-assisted therapy, and many others.

 Klonopin Addiction and Abuse